 2. Change comes easier

-(C)onfidence, (T)rust and (L)oyalty built over time between partners helps in making these strategic changes quicker leading to better performance.
+C=Confidence, T=Trust, and L=Loyalty built over time between partners helps in making these strategic changes quicker leading to better performance.
 This combination of CTL can be achieved by:

-- Transparency – Being transparent means showing your vulnerabilities, your strengths and weaknesses and the actual assessment of the present status of your firm.
-You and your partner being clear about what you can offer at any given situation in the pipeline helps in creating the right expectations and goals that are attainable in its true nature.
+- Transparency – Being transparent means showing your vulnerabilities, your strengths and weaknesses, and the actual assessment of the present status of your firm.
+You and your partner being clear about what you can offer at any given situation in the pipeline helps in creating the right expectations and goals that are attainable in there true nature.

 - Healthy Conflict/Confrontation- Conflicts should not be avoided in any business scenario.
 It is for these conflicts that the best ideas come to life.
 Maintain an equilibrium by keeping your partner's interests in mind and looking out for them first.

 - Excellent communication- Communication can fall by when everyone is busy getting the work done.
 Each partner possesses unique knowledge about what works for them and what does not.
 Leveraging that with thoughtful communication makes it easy for each of them to discuss ideas, methods, and tactics for selling their products better

 Every business has its ups and downs, whether you see top-tier firms like apple or google or any other business which is out there to make a living.
 When at times your performance is below par or you are in need, a little push from your partner in their efforts can make a huge impact on the overall health of the business.
 This helps you flourish in your “bad days” and turn to achieve more with your partner in the long run.

 This kind of surreal partnership leads to a long-term bond where both parties work up to their potential even when they are not remunerated up to the mark for their efforts.
 This is especially applicable in the interdependent relationship stage of the relationship.
 They also have your back in promoting your business through word of mouth.